per

 Abstract

-Per is MLTT/CIC tactical theorem prover implemented in OCaml, constitutes a minimal core for a dependently-typed lambda calculus, constrained to exclude pattern matching, let-bindings, implicit arguments, modules, namespaces, and function extensionality.
-It encompasses universes, dependent products Pi, dependent pairs Sigma, identity types Id, and Inductive types with strict positivity enforcement.
-Recent refinements ensure totality for user-defined lambda terms via a positive occurrence check.
+Per is a theorem prover implemented in OCaml, constitutes a MLTT-80 core for a dependently-typed lambda calculus, constrained to exclude pattern matching, let-bindings, implicit arguments.
+It encompasses universes, dependent products Pi, dependent pairs Sigma, identity types Id, and 0, 1, 2, W types for well-founded definitions.
 Its mathematical properties, focusing on correctness, soundness, totality, canonicity, decidability and related attributes relevant to formal mathematics are being analyzed.

 Introduction